ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 * [Using a custom configuration file](#!/guide/dev_configuration-section-using-a-custom-configuration-file).

 Both options are explained in more detail in the [Setting CKEditor Configuration](http://docs.ckeditor.com/#!/guide/dev_configuration) article.

+## npm

+This article assumes that you have **npm** already installed and added to your `PATH`.
+If this is not the case, please follow the [installation guide](https://docs.npmjs.com/getting-started/installing-node).

+### Usage

+In order to fetch the most recent build execute the following command:

+	npm install ckeditor

+By default CKEditor will be placed in the `node_modules/ckeditor` directory.

+### Adding CKEditor as Dependency Using the `package.json` File

+You may add CKEditor to the dependencies list using `--save` flag:

+    npm install ckeditor --save

+or manually editing your `package.json` file.
+Just make sure to create a reference to `ckeditor` in the `dependencies` property.

+	{
+		"name": "my-project",
+		"dependencies": {
+			"ckeditor": "4.5.7"
+		}
+	}

+Then execute the following command:

+	npm update

+### Fetching Particular Build Preset

+Currently only the `standard-all` CKEditor installation preset can be fetched.

 ## Bower